Beninix/CSC207-Project/README.md

 Please allow 3-4 weeks for a contributor to either accept or deny your pull request.
 We appreciate your feedback for the project's improvement!

 ## Contributions
+Thank you for your interest in contributing to the project!
+To ensure smooth collaboration, please follow the steps below to create a merge request as your contribution to the project.

+### 1. Fork the project
+Forking will be the essential first step for you to able to apply your contribution on your local repository first. <br>

+Steps: <br>
+1. Navigate to the project repository on GitHub.
+2. Click the **Fork** button in the upper-right corner to create a copy of the repository under your account.
+3. Clone the fork to your local machine <br>
+   If you are using Intellij
+   1. Click on **New Project**.
+Paste the fork repo URL in the url box as displayed below.